 What is LIFO Inventory Method in Accounting?

 LIFO (Last In First Out Method) is one of the methods of accounting of inventory value on the balance sheet.
-Other methods are FIFO (First In First Out) and Average Cost Method.
+Other methods are FIFO inventory (First In First Out) and Average Cost Method.

 LIFO Accounting means inventory which was acquired last would be used up or sold first.
 This implies that cost of goods sold would include the cost of inventory that was acquired recently.
 And the cost of inventory remaining as reported in balance sheet would be the cost of oldest inventory remaining.